vamsivallepu/Load_Balancer_Go/README.md

 Alternatively, if you ran them in separate terminal windows, you can simply close the terminal window for the desired backend.

-## License

-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details.
-(Note: A `LICENSE` file is not included in this response, but it's good practice to include one in a real project.)